raumfeld/Buildroot.cmake/README.md

       Buildroot source tree.

-* ... you want to use the output of one or more Buildroot builds as part of a larger CMake-generated buiid process.
+* ... you want to use the output of one or more Buildroot builds as part of a larger CMake-generated build process.

 * ... you want to cache the results of one or more Buildroot builds using [Artifactory.cmake], or some other binary artifact caching system that